samluescher/django-form-designer/README.md

 __Features__:

 * Design contact forms, search forms etc from the Django admin, without writing any code
-* Form data can be logged, sent via e-mail or forwarded to any web address
+* Form data can be logged and CSV-exported, sent via e-mail, or forwarded to any web address
 * Integration with [Django CMS](http://www.django-cms.org): Add forms to any page
 * Use drag & drop to change the position of your form fields
 * Fully collapsible admin interface for better overview over your form